 This street takes its name from the Via Appia, or Appian Way, the ancient highway that once connected Rome to Brindisi – a distance of some 350 miles, give or take.
-That Appian Way was begun in 312 B.C by its namesake, Appius Claudis Caecus, a Roman censor.
+That Appian Way was begun in 312 B.C. by its namesake, Appius Claudius Caecus, a Roman censor (a magistrate who oversaw both the census and public morality – hence today’s definition of “censorship”).
 This Appian Way was laid out in 1925 and opened in 1928.
 Given its breathtaking hilltop location – a “highway” of a different kind – developers must have felt that the street deserved an appropriately grandiose name.
 Showbiz trivia: Leonardo DiCaprio’s production company is called Appian Way; it’s not known whether he named it for the street in Italy or for the street here in the hills.